Why Learning Sabbaticals?

 Want a career break?
-Transition into a new field?
 Develop new skills or explore a subject you've always been curious about?

 Grad school, the default answer to many of these questions, is increasingly unattractive.
 The price has risen out of control.

 Yet, school doesn't have a monopoly on learning.
-Why not consider a learning sabbatical?
+Maybe you should consider a learning sabbatical?

 Learning sabbaticals are time away from work focused on acquiring knowledge or skills.
 Most last between three months and two years.